KVM: Configure Intel X710 series NICs for High Performance¶

 - Do not change the configuration (CPU, RAM, and network adapters) of the KVM guest environment with settings less powerful than those recommended and described here.

-On the Downloads Overview page, click Find a Download.
+- On the Downloads Overview page, do the following:

-If the End User Software License is displayed, read it and then click I Accept.
+- If the End User Software License is displayed, click I Accept.

-Download the BIG-IP VE file package ending with
+- Download the BIG-IP VE file package ending with qcow2.zip.

-Right click localhost (QEMU), and from the popup menu, select New.
+Right-click localhost (QEMU), and on the popup menu, select New.

 The Create a new virtual machine, Step 1 of 4 dialog box opens.

-In the Name field, type a name for the connection.
+In the Name field, enter a name for the connection.

-Select import existing disk image as the method for installing the operating system, and click Forward.
+Select the import existing disk image method for installing the operating system, and then click Forward.

-In the Memory (RAM) field, type the appropriate amount of memory (in megabytes) for your deployment.
-(For example
+In the Memory (RAM), enter the appropriate amount of memory (in megabytes) for your deployment (for example

 4096